Killing of Megan Khung: Post-trial

 The Singapore Children's Society and other social workers released a joint statement on 10 April 2025, stating that despite the shortcomings by the pre-school and social agencies in managing Khung's case, they had tried their best to help Khung and tried multiple times to raise the alarm after quickly picking up signs of Khung's abuse and also coordinated with the Early Childhood Development Agency (ECDA) and a Child Protection Specialist Centre (CPSC) for advice and strategy to help Khung.
 The Singapore Children's Society rounded up its statement by adding that it was the collective failure of the system that indirectly played a part in the death of Khung, and it required the protocols to be enhanced.
 The organization also recommended some changes like mandatory and adequate child protection training for pre-school staff members and the hiring of child safety officers in pre-school centres.

 Theresa Tan, a senior social affairs correspondent who wrote for Singapore's national newspaper The Straits Times, published a commentary article and stated that the case of Khung highlighted the importance of combining the efforts of the authorities and members of all communities to protect children from abuse, and she noted that the government had tighten measures to curb child abuse since Khung's death and that it was not the sole burden and responsibility of social agencies to help manage and identify potential child abuse cases.
 In her own words, Tan quoted in her article that it "takes a village to keep a child safe from their abusive parents".

 On 11 April 2025, after rounding up the responses of the social welfare agencies and police, which included additional information shared by the agencies in charge of Khung's case, the MSF announced that it would conduct a further review of Khung's case.
 On 23 October 2025, a government report uncovered many lapses and shortcomings among agencies responsible for the case.

+In the aftermath of the case, the Ministry of Social and Family Development operationalised a new social services coordination unit, Sensemaking Alerts for Frontline Engagement and Response, in June 2026.
+The unit utilised information from various government agencies and a detection algorithm to flag potential cases of child abuse earlier for the relevant agencies to support the identified family better.

 The case of Khung's abuse and murder was one of at least eight high-profile cases of child abuse resulting in death that occurred from 2015 to 2023.
 The other cases consisted of: the 2015 death of Mohamad Daniel Mohamad Nasser; the 2016 Toa Payoh child abuse case; the 2017 Ayeesha child abuse case; the 2018 murder of Nursabrina Agustiani Abdullah; the 2019 Yishun infant murder; the 2020 Jurong child killing and the 2023 killing of Zabelle Peh.